nickgaray/ocean-streams-docker/README.md

 - **TAG**:
   The tag of the image to pull, such as a version identifier

-## Declare volume(s) for mount point directories
+### Declare volume(s) for mount point directories

 ● **config**: Location of config.json and logback.xml.

-● **data**: Suggested location of any data, such as video files, or other sensor data.
-Can be referenced as "./data" in node configuration paths.
+● **data**: Suggested location to save H2 database files.
+Can be referenced as "./data" in node configuration.

-● **db**: Suggested location to save H2 database files.
+● **db**: Used by OpenSensorHub to manage node specific data.
 Can be referenced as "./db" in node configuration.

 ● **bundles**: Any additional OSGi Bundles that the user may want to include after install.